konstantink83/kmp-codelabs/giphy-app-2-en.md

     }
 }
 ```
-Every query comes throught `httpClient` will be append by header `api_key: o5tAxORWRXRxxgIvRthxWnsjEbA3vkjV` in this case (this is a sample app key, you can create a your one in [GIPHY admin area](https://developers.giphy.com/dashboard/) if you are  exceed the limit).
+Every query comes through `httpClient` and will be appended by header `api_key: o5tAxORWRXRxxgIvRthxWnsjEbA3vkjV` in this case (this is a sample app key, you can create your own in [GIPHY admin area](https://developers.giphy.com/dashboard/) if you exceed the limit).

 ### Update connection between `domain` and `feature:list` from SharedFactory

-In `SharedFactory` we have to change interface of units list factory, `NewsUnitsFactory`, and replace singleton `newsFactory` by `gifsFactory` with `Gif` configuration.
+In `SharedFactory` we have to change the interface of units list factory, `NewsUnitsFactory`, and replace singleton `newsFactory` with `gifsFactory` with a `Gif` configuration.

 #### NewsUnitsFactory -> GifsUnitsFactory
-Interface of units list factory should be replaced by:
+The interface of units list factory should be replaced with:
 ```kotlin
 interface GifsUnitsFactory {
     fun createGifTile(